 The table below lists volunteer opportunities with VITA.
 Each volunteer will receive proper training/certification in their chosen role (except where noted).
 Depending on the size of the location and how busy it is, volunteer needs vary.
 Sometimes volunteers will be asked to perform multiple roles.
-For instance, a smaller location might ask the tax preparer to greet and sign-in a client before preparing their taxes.
-Keep in mind you will not be asked to volunteer in the capacity you find uncomfortable or are not trained/certified for.
+For instance, a smaller location might ask the tax preparer to greet and sign-in clients before preparing their taxes.
+Keep in mind you will not be asked to volunteer in any capacity you find uncomfortable or are not trained/certified for.

 |Volunteer Position||Description||Is this for me?|

 |Tax Preparers||Tax Preparers are trained and receive certification from the IRS to prepare tax returns.
 They prepare tax returns for low- to moderate -income taxpayers with basic returns.
 They work one-on-one with individuals and families using intake forms and computer software to electronically file accurate tax returns.||Tax Preparers are comfortable with computers and willing to learn basic tax law and the tax preparation software used.
 They work one-on-one with clients, spending time with each taxpayer to ensure they receive all credits and tax benefits they are eligible for.
 Volunteer tax preparers may have prior tax preparation experience, or may just be interested in learning.
 They must have good computer skills, a strong attention to detail, customer service skills, and the patience to understand and answer the tax questions that clients ask.
 Bilingual skills are not required, but may be a plus in some areas of the state.|